 5.1 A number of key issues have been identified for the Wilmcote NDP to address.
-These issues have been identified during our early community consultations (including the questionnaire survey) and from the need to address issues raised by national planning policy and strategic planning policy set by Stratford-on-Avon District Council.
+These issues have been identified during our early community consultations (including the questionnaire survey) and from the need to address issues raised by national and strategic planning policy in Stratford District.